dougeby/IntuneDocs/intune-user-help/your-device-appears-encrypted-but-cp-says-otherwise-android.md

 ### Known devices that currently cannot be updated to fix this issue

-You will not be able to resolve this issue for the following devices.
+You cannot resolve this issue for the devices below.
 You may need to use a different device to access company resources.

 - [Huawei Mate 8](http://consumer.huawei.com/en/mobile-phones/mate8/index.htm)
 - [Huawei Mate 9](http://consumer.huawei.com/en/phones/mate9/)